breigo/playground-58w4djk5/markdowns/quiz.md

 In this example you are requested to write a simple LINQ query.

-You get a collection of people and shoud return a sorted list of people that are at least (>=) 30 years.
+You get a collection of people and shoud return all people that are at least (>=) 30 years old, sorted by name.

 Use LINQ methods discussed before: `Where`, `Take`, `Skip`, `OrderBy`, `OrderByDescending`, `ThenBy`, `ThenByDescending`, `Select`, `First`, `Last`, `Single`, `FirstOrDefault`, `LastOrDefault`, `SingleOrDefault`.